Scotland Street School Museum

 fantastic example of his architectural style.
 With many features built into

-the stonework and staircases, there is something around every corner!
+the stonework and staircases, there is something to admire around every corner!

-When Scotland Street School first opened on the 15th August 1906, it served a growing population employed by the then vast shipbuilding industry and engineering works in and around the River Clyde.
-At its peak, it could accommodate 1250 pupils and for seventy-three years generations of Glasgow children from the Kingston and Tradeston areas in the south side of the city were educated within these walls.
+When Scotland Street School first opened on 15 August 1906, it served a growing population employed by the then vast shipbuilding industry and the many engineering works, in and around the River Clyde.
+At its peak it could accommodate 1250 pupils and for 73 years generations of Glasgow children from the Kingston and Tradeston areas on the south side of the city were educated within these walls.

-The area started to alter after the Second World War due to city wide developments to improve housing and transport and the decline of the Glasgow shipping industry.
-Residents were gradually relocated to the new towns being built outside Glasgow.
-The tenement flats they left behind were demolished to make way for the inner-city ring road.
-The community had moved out of Kingston, and Scotland Street School found itself isolated in a wilderness of roads and industrial warehouses.
+The area started to change after the Second World War as the shipping industry began to decline and improvements were made to housing and transport across the city.
+Residents were gradually relocated to the new towns being built outside Glasgow and the tenement flats they left behind were demolished to make way for the inner-city ring road.
+Gradually, the community moved away from Kingston and Scotland Street School found itself isolated in a wilderness of roads and industrial warehouses.
 It closed as a school in 1979 with only 89 pupils remaining on its roll.

-In telling the story of education Scotland Street School
+In telling the story of education during this time, Scotland Street School

 Museum offers a fascinating glimpse into the past.
-See what school days were
+Find out what school days were

 like in the reign of Queen Victoria, during World War II, and in the 1950s and